kzhang7/jitsi-deployment/README.md

 ## Customizations for livestand

-1. Removed web deployments and move it to GCP app engine to save cost:
+1. Moved web stack to GCP app engine to make the frontend customization easier.
+   The web stack in this repo is just acting as a reverse proxy for prosody.
+It should not serve the jitsi-meet frontend.
+   Note: We need to keep the web stack for _http._tcp.web.jitsi.svc.cluster.local DNS entry for HA Proxy, while keeping the prosody their own Cluster IP for jicofo

    ```text
    web-configmap.yaml